54: No Such Thing As Domesticated Furniture

 This is the Iceman, in fact, isn't it?

-No, no, no, but I looked into whether or not astronauts had any tattoos because I just thought that they seemed like the type of people that would.
+No, no, no, but I looked into whether or not astronauts had any tattoos because I just thought that they seem like the type of people that would.
+And majoritarily,

-I'm saying a lot things that it's just me agreeing with.
+I'm saying a lot of things that it's just me agreeing with.

 Mercury astronauts, they would have them in just like sensor locations basically for whenever they had to monitor their health so they knew where they were.